 Mr. Parker will face Cheryl McDougall, a social worker from Colorado who only recently moved to Brevard, in 2017.
 The board believes that Mr. Parker’s extensive experience within the school district and local community makes him the right choice for District 2.

 District 2 is in North-Central Brevard and includes Cape Canaveral, Cocoa, Cocoa Beach, Merritt Island and Rockledge.

 School Board District 5

 Teacher Katye Campbell and teacher turned lawyer Kelly Damerow secured their positions on the November General Election Ballot by placing in the top 2 spots of a crowded non-partisan Primary in August.
 District 5 is in South Brevard, including areas East of 95 between NASA Blvd. to Palm Bay Rd., and then most of South county West of 95, including parts of West Melbourne and Palm Bay.
-Business Voice has not yet issued an endorsement in this General Election race.
+Business Voice will not be issuing an endorsement in this General Election race.

-Read more about Business Voice and our endorsements here.
+Read more about Business Voice and our 2018 Election Resources here.

 View District Maps here.